francescosalamone/PopularMovieStage2/README.md

-# Popular Movie project
+# Popular Movie Stage 2 project

-The second exercise of the Android Developer Nanodegree Program by Udacity
+The third exercise of the Android Developer Nanodegree Program by Udacity

 ## Configuration
 Before install you should write the api key on your gradle.properties under the root folder.